-- describe how to use a generalised cash-flow model to describe financial transactions - describe how to take into account the time value of money using the concepts of compound interest and discounting. - show how interest rates or discount rates may be expressed in terms of different time periods. - demonstrate a knowledge and understanding of real and money interest rates. - calculate the present value and the accumulated value of a stream of equal or unequal payments using specified rates of interest and the net present value at a real rate of interest, assuming a constant rate of inflation. - define and use the more important compound interest functions, including annuities certain. - describe how a loan may be repaid by regular installments of interest and capital.
+- Describe how to use a generalised cash-flow model to describe financial transactions - Describe how to take into account the time value of money using the concepts of compound interest and discounting. - Show how interest rates or discount rates may be expressed in terms of different time periods. - Demonstrate a knowledge and understanding of real and money interest rates.

-MAD6102 - PROBABILITY DISTRIBUTIONS
+PROBABILITY DISTRIBUTIONS

-• The aim of this subject is to provide grounding in the aspects of Basic probability, Random variables, probability distributions, joint distribution that are of relevance to actuarial work.
+The aim of this subject is to

+Provide grounding in the aspects of Basic probability, Random variables, probability distributions, joint distribution that are of relevance to actuarial work.